erhurunp/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task Five - Script that adds execute permission for file owner Task Six - Script that adds multiple permissions
-Task Seven - Script that gives all permissions to every user
+Task Seven - Script that gives all permissions to every user Task Eight - Script that gives all permissions to only other usesrs